The Rhody Mix Experience

 Let’s start in Blackstone Valley at Lincoln Woods.
 It’s a beautiful, woody spot with winding trails and paved roads, as well as Olney Pond.
 You can walk, hike, picnic, and even go horseback riding, via Sunset Stables.
 It’s a big kayaking and dog-walking spot as well.
 You can grab a fab diner breakfast at Patriots Diner in nearby Woonsocket before starting out, and after you can escape the outside world with the peaceful, meditative bliss of Saltitude Himalayan Salt Cave (you can book a reiki session or massage in the salt cave as well).
 Fun things to do in BV include Trivia at The Guild on Tuesdays and The Hope Artiste Village Marketplace on Saturdays.
 If you’re looking for lunch and dinner options north of Providence, The Lodge Pub and Eatery is a great casual option and Tavolo Wine Bar & Tuscan Grille is a wonderful upscale Italian spot.

 Traveling south to Providence, you can soak up some history on a self-guided walking tour of The East Side or The Jewelry District, or enjoy a guided tour with Experience Rhode Island.
-For some art, take in Down to Earth: Robert Rhom Sculpture at the WaterFire Arts Center and/or the Asian Lantern Spectacular at the Roger Williams Park Zoo.
-For some extra fun at the park, why not paddle around the park in a swan boat, visit the Botanical Center or just roam around while you’re there?
+For some art, take in Down to Earth: Robert Rhom Sculpture at the WaterFire Arts Center and/or the Roger Williams Park Zoo.
+For some fun at the park, why not paddle around the park in a swan boat, visit the Botanical Center, the carousel or just roam around while you’re there?
 If you’re in Providence on Sunday, pay a visit to the Providence Flea, a vintage vendor and artisan maker market that features food trucks and carts, live musicians, local artists, and more.
 Who knows what treasures you’ll find?
 Or climb up to the Providence G Rooftop for dinner: picture yourself against the backdrop of the city skyline, cocktail in hand, warmed by firepits!
 And if you’re in the city in the morning, visit NicoBella’s Family Restaurant for a classic breakfast menu and weekend brunch.